 Autism CRC funded the development of the Guideline and its publication.

-Andrew Whitehouse (Telethon Kids Institute, University of Western Australia) and David Trembath (Griffith University, Telethon Kids Institute) were appointed Co-chairs of the Guideline Development Group, and their respective institutions received funding from Autism CRC to support this work.
-Andrew Whitehouse's and David Trembath's contributions were in-kind, with funding used to employ research fellows/assistants to support the work, to support community consultation activities, and honorariums for the Guideline Development Group and Reference Group members.
+Andrew Whitehouse (Telethon Kids Institute; University of Western Australia) and David Trembath (Griffith University; Telethon Kids Institute) were appointed Co-chairs of the Guideline Development Group, and their respective institutions received funding from Autism CRC to support this work.
+Andrew Whitehouse's and David Trembath's contributions were in-kind, with funding used to employ research fellows/assistants to support the work, to support community consultation activities, and honoraria for the GDG and Reference Group members.